Horizontal Navigation Bar w/Rollover Effect

 During this debate, Rabbi Kushner uses several denial mechanisms to defend against the claim that circumcision is genital mutilation.

 We have added captions to the excerpt to indicate when these denial mechanisms occur.This video may take up to 5 minutes to download.
-For faster viewing of the video (without our captions), use this YouTube link.

 Home | Survey | Results | Gallery | Testimony | Custom Reports | Donate | Promote | More Research | Contact